- Introduction to Balsamiq Wireframes for Desktop

 This will open your browser and access your Balsamiq Cloud account.

 Confirm that the Cloud account is correct, and click Authorize.
+You will get a prompt asking if you want to open the link in Balsamiq Wireframes.
 Once you do that, Balsamiq Wireframes for Desktop will have access to all your Balsamiq Cloud Spaces and projects.

 A New Full Screen Mode

 We spent a lot of time modernizing the Full Screen Presentation Mode based on what we learned from the last version.
 The new version is more customizable, better for user testing, and just feels better to use.

 You can read more about the new Full Screen Presentation mode here.

 A Robust Review and Comment System

 One of the biggest requests for our web apps finally makes it back to the desktop.
 Now, you can add comments and callouts to projects, and then have your collaborators respond directly to them.

 Read more about comments and sharing here.